rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

 php bin/console debug:container --tag=rekalogika.mapper.transformer
 ```

-Also, you can verify the existense of the transformer in the mapping table:
+Also, you can verify the existence of the transformer in the mapping table:

 ```bash
 php bin/console rekalogika:mapper:mapping